 Goals of the Saudi Young Leaders Exchange Program:

-Led by Legacy’s trainers and distinguished guest presenters, the “leadership clinic” will utilize interactive, experience-based learning methods, establishing meaningful ways for each participant to explore concepts related to entrepreneurship, leadership and keys to career success.
+Led by Legacy’s trainers and distinguished guest presenters, the “leadership clinic” will utilize interactive, experience-based learning methods, establishing meaningful ways for each participant to explore concepts related to transformative leadership, community engagement, and social entrepreneurship.

 - Their own vision, passions and commitments;